HannaEb/CV/README.md

 #### Logic

 Having a logical mind has always been one of my greatest strengths.
 I have always found it relatively easy to see the bigger picture and connect the dots to make sense of a new situation or task.
 This ability has been of great help throughout my professional life but especially at Makers Academy, where I succeeded in grasping a variety of new concepts and picking up new frameworks within a short period of time.
-From learning the basics of Javascript in a week to teaching myself Ionic for my final project, being a fast learning was absolutely essential!
+From learning the basics of Javascript in a week to teaching myself Ionic for my final project, being a fast learner was absolutely essential!

 #### Teamwork & Communication

-I strongly believe these two go hand in hand, you cannot successfully work as a team and achieve your goals without properly communicating with each other.
+I strongly believe these two go hand in hand!
 Many years of experience as a restaurant manager with twice-daily staff briefings, weekly cross-departmental managers meetings and multinational, ever changing teams have taught me the importance of being open minded, willing to see things from a different perspective as well as being able to express myself clearly.
 Daily pair-programming, retrospectives, stand-ups and team projects at Makers Academy have further contributed to my firm belief that communication and teamwork are essential in any professional environment.

 #### Being Adaptable

-Studying and working in five different countries and 3 different industries has greatly improved my flexibility and ability to quickly adapt to new situations.
-Especially while I was self-employed I regularly had to adapt to a new work environment and new people with different backgrounds, often on a daily basis.
+Studying and working in five different countries and three different industries has greatly improved my flexibility and ability to quickly adapt to new situations.
+Especially while I was self-employed I regularly had to adapt to a new work environment and new people with different backgrounds.
 This skill was of great benefit at Makers Academy where I successfully worked on various projects with daily changing pair partners.

 #### Curiosity